 Individuals requesting after hours access for education research must obtain a late-entry pass.
 In order to obtain the pass the “Late-entry Pass Request” form must be submitted every semester to the University Police Department during normal business hours.
 This form can be located on Gateway under the resource tab and the University Police Department.

 Any department employee can make a request.
-All requests must be authorized by the department’s dean or director and must include ending times.
+All requests must be authorized by the department’s dean, associate dean, or director and must include ending times.
 Late-entry passes will not be issued for a 24-hour time period.

 Late-entry passes will be normally ready for pick up five days after the completed form is submitted.